Degri95/MechaCar_Statistical_Analysis/README.md

 #### Lot 2
 ![T-Test Lot 2](/Resources/T-test_lot2.PNG)

-Lot 2 has a mean value of 1500.2 and a p-value of .61.
+Lot 2 has a mean value of 1500.2 and a p-value of 0.61.
 The p-value is also above the 0.05 significance level, so Lot 2's mean and the population mean are statistically similar.

 #### Lot 3
 ![T-Test Lot 3](/Resources/T-test_lot3.PNG)

-Lot 3 has a mean value of 1496.14 and a p-value of .04.
+Lot 3 has a mean value of 1496.14 and a p-value of 0.04.
 The p-value is below the 0.05 significance level, meaning that Lot 3 and the population mean are statistically **different**.

 #### Results

 All Manufacturing, Lot 1, and Lot 2 all show normal distribution.
 Lot 3 is the only lot with a p-value below the 0.05 significance level, which should be followed up with additional research.

+## Study Design: MechaCar vs Competition

+Digging deeper into how a MechaCar would perform vs competition could be done with many statistical tests.
+Comparing MPG (city and highway) with selling cost could give insight on if MechaCars MPG vs Cost is comparable to the competition.

+#### What metric or metrics are you going to test?

+Testing the Selling price as the dependent variable and the MPG (city and highway) as the independent variable.
+Our results would show if MechaCars MPG vs cost relationship is similar to the competitions.

+#### What is the null hypothesis or alternative hypothesis?

+H0: MechaCars price is statistically similar to competition based on MPG and.
+Ha: MechaCars price is statistically different to competition based on MPG and.

+#### What statistical test would you use to test the hypothesis?
+And why?

+A linear regression would be used to test the hypothesis.
+Each data set would have a linear model created to show the relationship between the MPG and cost.

+#### What data is needed to run the statistical test?

+A sample size of MechaCars MPG with cost would be needed, along with the competitions.
+Around 50 of each would be sufficient. after the data is obtained we would be able to perform our linear regression and get our p-values and correlation.
+Future costs with the MPG vs cost would hopefully be able to be predicted as well.